ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-That is functionally the same as [Example 5](example-5-multiple-request-iterators-concurrent.py) but it's using `yield` to indicate a "wait" and generators instead of lists.
+That is functionally the same as [Example 5](example-5-multiple-request-iterators-concurrent.py), but it's using `yield` to indicate a "wait" and generators instead of lists.

-I think at this point if you squint at that code you can start to see how this is going to turn into async/await.
+I think at this point if you squint really hard you might actually begin to be able to see how this is going to turn into async/await.

 ### Coroutines: Generators by a different name

-That was a lot to take in but I think the fundamental structure of async functions and awaits is starting to come together.
+That was a lot to take in, but I think the fundamental structure of async functions and awaits is starting to come together.
 This is probably a good time to introduce "coroutines."
 A coroutine is an async function that is implemented as a generator.
 A coroutine uses `yield` to pass control back upwards to the code that owns the top level generator object, this is how coroutines pause when they have to wait on something that is blocking.

-A coroutine can also use `yield from` to wait on another coroutine, passing control downwards to that new coroutine.
-You can think of this as calling that coroutine and letting it take control.
+A coroutine can also use `yield from` to wait on another coroutine, passing control downwards to that coroutine.
+You can think of this as calling that coroutine and letting it take control until it completes.
 Any yields in the new coroutine will appear to be coming from the calling coroutine.
 Here's a simple example:

 [Example 10](example-10-simple-yield-from.py)
 ```py